 Failure to submit reports in a timely manner will result in withholding fiscal reimbursements and will influence the Awarded Applicant's eligibility for future Grant Awards.
 Continued failure to submit reports and reimbursement requests may require the Coordinating Board to terminate the Grant for non-performance.

-A. Quarterly Reports, Final Evaluation Reports, and Products for State Leadership Grants
+A. Quarterly Reports and Final Evaluation Reports

 The Awarded Applicant shall submit Quarterly Reports and a Final Report that document the implementation and outcomes of the Grant Plans.
 The reporting schedule: